PushpenderIndia/intelliHire/README.md

     - [ ] Syncing Vocal to 3D Model and Generating Video
     - [ ] Giving Chance to applicant to give answer in text or voice

+- Blockchain Powered Anti Impersonation System
+    - [ ] Generating Unqiue Identity for Each Applicant
+    - [ ] Storing & Verify it using Blockchain (Etherium)

 ## Features for Applicant
 - `Auto Matching resume to Job Opening`, No Need to Apply for Companies
 - Predicting `Success Rate` for particular `Job Opening using ML Model`
+- Quiz Test for

 ## Hackathon Teammate
 <table>